Juliet Nalukenge

-Juliet Nalukenge (born 14 August 2003) is a Ugandan footballer who plays for Cypriot club Apollon Ladies and the Uganda women's national team (The Crested Cranes).
+Juliet Nalukenge (born 14 August 2003) is a Ugandan footballer who plays as Forward for Liga MX Femenil club Atlas and the Uganda women's national team.

 A promising forward, Nalukenge was named Ugandan Women's Player of the Year in 2019 and in March 2021 finished ninth in the Goal (website) NXGN Award for the best young female footballer in the world.

 Club career

-Although Nalukenge is a Christian, her football skills won her a scholarship to Kawempe Muslim High School.
+Although Nalukenge is a Christian, her football skills won her a scholarship to Kawempe Muslim Secondary School.
 She began playing for the attached women's football team at youth level in the regional leagues, and in 2015–16 broke into the first team who play at FUFA Women Elite League level.

 International career

 Nalukenge won her first cap for the senior Uganda women's national team on 8 April 2018, in a 2018 Africa Women Cup of Nations qualification first round fixture against Kenya.

+She was later included in the Crested Cranes squad for the 2018 CECAFA Women's Championship held in Kigali, Rwanda.

+Nalukenge scored her first national team goal on 17 September 2018 eight minutes after coming off the bench as Uganda beat Zimbabwe 2-1 in the final group game of the 2018 COSAFA Women's Championship in South Africa.

+On 19 November 2019, Nalukenge scored five goals as Uganda earned a comprehensive 13-0 win over Djibouti in the 2019 CECAFA Women's Championship in Dar es Salaam, Tanzania.